 Medicaid - Long Term Care

 To apply, call 240-777-3995 to request an application packet be mailed to you.
-You may also pick up the packet at the program’s office on the 4th floor of 401 Hungerford Drive, Rockville, Maryland 20850.
+You may also pick up the packet at the program’s office at 401 Hungerford Drive, 4th floor, Rockville, Maryland 20850.
 Complete and mail or deliver the application packet in person to the same address.
-For questions about the application packet call 240-777-3995
+For questions about the application packet call 240-777-3995.

 This program looks at both your current and past financial situation to determine eligibility, including your financial history over the past five years.
 You will be asked to provide the following information:

 - Documentation of citizenship and personal identification

 - Social security number

 - Income from any source